SensorLogicInc/snodar-rs232-utilities/README.md

 ## `manual_data_capture.py`

 `manual_data_capture.py` is used for manually triggering measurements via RS-232 and recording and plotting the snolog data that gets returned.
-Essentially, the program continually sends the `!USA` command to a SNOdar at a given internal, parses the resulting snolog, and then plots the distance.
+Essentially, the program continually sends the `!USA` command to a SNOdar at a given internal, parses the resulting snolog, plots the distance, and saves the snolog data in a CSV.

 > [!IMPORTANT]
 > This program expects the SNOdar to be configured in "manual" mode.
 "Manual" mode disables the SNOdar's measurement timer; disabling the measurement timer ensures that automated measurements don't interfere with our manual measurements.

-The parsed snolog data will be printed in the terminal in addition to being saved in a CSV.
+With the `--verbose` flag set, the parsed snolog data and live health check flags will be printed in the terminal.

 ### Usage